iainmcgin/scala/spec/12-the-scala-standard-library.md

----
-title: The Scala Standard Library
-layout: default
-chapter: 12
----

-# The Scala Standard Library
+# 12. The Scala Standard Library

 The Scala standard library consists of the package `scala` with a number of classes and modules.
 Some of these classes are described in